Gupt: The Hidden Truth

-Gupt: The Hidden Truth, shortly called Gupt, is a 1997 Indian Hindi-language mystery thriller film directed by Rajiv Rai.
+Gupt, shortly called Gupt, is a 1997 Indian Hindi-language mystery thriller film directed by Rajiv Rai.
 The film stars Bobby Deol, Manisha Koirala, Kajol and Om Puri in the lead roles.
 Distributed under the banner of Trimurti Films, it also stars Prem Chopra, Raza Murad, Paresh Rawal, Sadashiv Amrapurkar, Sharat Saxena, Dalip Tahil, Kulbhushan Kharbanda, Priya Tendulkar, Aparajita and others in supporting roles.
 The soundtrack was composed by Viju Shah.
 It is considered as one of the best thriller films from Hindi Cinema.
 Its plot is based on the crime/mystery novel Good Children Don't Kill (1967) by French writer Louis Thomas.

 At the 43rd Filmfare Awards, Gupt received 8 nominations, including Best Film and Best Director (Rai), and won 3 awards, including Best Villain.

 Plot

 Sahil Sinha is not close to his stepfather, Governor Jaisingh Sinha, who still loves Sahil as his own.
 Governor Sinha arranges Sahil's marriage to Sheetal Chaudhary, Sahil's college friend, but Sahil is in love with Isha Diwan, the daughter of the governor's secretary Ishwar and Sahil's childhood friend.
 They get into a heated argument during Sahil's birthday, and Sahil picks up the cake knife in rage, but his mother stops him.
 The next day, Sahil heads home to confront Governor Sinha.
 Before he can get there, Governor Sinha is fatally stabbed by an unknown assailant.
 Sahil finds a locket in his hand.
 His mother finds Sahil with his hand on the knife, and believes he's responsible.
 Sahil is arrested, and sentenced to 14 years in prison.
 Before going to prison, he tells Sheetal to take the locket so he can prove his innocence.

 Sahil escapes with Sheetal's help, and sets out to find the real killer.
 To find Sahil, Inspector Uddham Singh is assigned to the case.
 Sahil later meets Isha, and calls Dr. Gandhi for help.
 Dr. Gandhi says he has a secret to share with Sahil, and calls him over that evening.
 By the time he gets to the house, Sahil finds Dr. Gandhi dead.
 Sahil goes to his house to get his stepfather's will, but is shunned by his mother.
 Sahil tells her he finally realizes how much his stepfather loved him, and wished he had realized before he died.
 He goes after the governor's lawyer, Thanawala, Sheetal's uncle and father, and Vilas Rao, a union leader, but they all insist they're not responsible.
 To save himself, Vilas Rao accuses Minister Bose.